Fly Me to the Moon (2008 film): Plot

 The narrator explains that in 1957, the Soviet Union launched Earth's first satellite Sputnik 1 into orbit.
-In 1961, when NASA was putting a monkey named Enos aboard Mercury Atlas 5, astronaut Yuri Gagarin became the first person to go to space.
+In 1961, when NASA was putting a chimpanzee aboard Mercury Atlas 5, cosmonaut Yuri Gagarin became the first person to go to space.
 Feeling the sense of urgency to overtake the Soviets in the space race, U.S. President John F. Kennedy made a statement toward a joint session of Congress on May 25, 1961, stating that before the decade is out, he plans to launch a man to the Moon and return him safely to the Earth.

 Eight years later, in 1969, an 11-year-old fly named Nat and his two best friends, I.Q. and Scooter, build a "fly-sized" rocket in a field across from Cape Canaveral, Florida, where Apollo 11 sits on the Kennedy Space Center Launch Complex 39.
 From his earliest memory, Nat's grandfather, Amos, often tells him of his many adventures such as his daring rescue of Amelia Earhart when she crossed the Atlantic Ocean on her historic 1932 solo flight.
 Wanting to be an adventurer like his grandpa, Nat tells his friends his plan to get aboard Apollo 11 and go to the Moon.
 They, with some reluctance, are in.
-The next morning, the three flies make it in to Launch Control and stow away inside the space helmets of astronauts Neil Armstrong, Buzz Aldrin, and Michael Collins.
+The next morning, the three flies make it into Launch Control and stow away inside the space helmets of astronauts Neil Armstrong, Buzz Aldrin, and Michael Collins.
 Moments later, Flight Director Gene Kranz in Houston's Mission Control Center gives the go for launch.
-As the Saturn V rocket climbs through the atmosphere and reaches its Earth parking orbit, Nat, Scooter and IQ's mothers faint upon hearing from Grandpa that their sons will be in space for a week.
+As the Saturn V rocket climbs through the atmosphere and reaches its Earth parking orbit, Nat, Scooter, and IQ's mothers faint upon hearing from Grandpa that their sons will be in space for a week.

-Grandpa, Nat's mother, and the others watch TV to get news of their offspring's adventure.
+Grandpa, Nat's mother, and the others watch TV to get news of their offspring's adventures.
 As the astronauts appear on camera, the heroic flies wave in the background, visible to other flies but barely seen by humans – except for the attentive NASA flight controller Steve Bales, who informs Armstrong of the "contaminants" on board.
 In the Soviet Union, there are other flies watching TV – Soviet flies who cannot tolerate the idea that American flies might get to the Moon first.
 Special Soviet operatives are enlisted to interfere with the American mission, including an operative named Yegor.
 Fortunately, Nadia, a Soviet fly, hears Scooter calling out the name of Amos, who she met in Paris and loved many years ago.